connelallison/restful_tutorial/tutorial-restful-blog.md

 }
 ```

 After saving and restarting, try submitting a blog post.
 You should, at last, be able to see the post you have submitted (and you should be able to see your previous posts if you change your address to have their entry_id instead).
+You have successfully added basic create and read functionality to your site.

+### register, h, and form

-You have now added create and read functionality to your site.
-Before moving on, let's review the code we've added, how it works, and what procs we have been using.
+Before moving on, let's review some of the procs we have been using in our code.

 We have made use of the `register` proc throughout the `url_handlers.tcl` file.
 This is used to register a path, so that the server has instructions in place for how to deal with, for example, a request such as `GET entries/1`.
 For more detail, see its documentation [here](registration.md).